gcmt/vessel.nvim/README.md

 ![Preview Window](assets/preview_dark.png "Preview window.")

 By default both mark and jump lists have the preview window enabled.
 In this window you can see context of the line under cursor.
 To disable this feature you can use respectively the options [marks.preview](#markspreview) and [jumps.preview](#jumpspreview).
+For the buffer list the preview window is disabled by default but it can be enabled with the option [buffers.preview](#bufferspreview).
 The option [window.gravity](#windowgravity) controls how both the windows are positioned relative to each other.

 See also [Preview Window Options](#preview-window-options).